 Can tempura be baked?

 No, not technically.
-You can find recipes all over the internet trying to reproduce tempura using a baked technique.
+You can find recipes all over the internet, trying to reproduce tempura using a baking technique.

 But no… you won’t find baked tempura in Japan.

-If you mean, can tempura that has already been fried be baked as a means to reheat it?
+If you mean, can tempura that has already been fried be baked to reheat it?